 This condition is defined by a pattern of depressive episodes and hypomanic episodes, but not the full-blown manic episodes that are typical of bipolar I disorder.

 This condition is defined by numerous periods of hypomanic symptoms as well as numerous periods of depressive symptoms lasting for at least two years (1 year in children and adolescents).
 However, the symptoms do not meet the diagnostic requirements for a hypomanic episode and a depressive episode.

 Bipolar disorder can be difficult to diagnose because it can look similar to other mental disorders, such as major depressive disorder or schizophrenia.
 The other specified bipolar and related disorder category is used when a clinician chooses to give a diagnosis when the full criteria are not met for any specific bipolar disorder, but there is still evidence of bipolar disorder.

 The clinician must provide a reason why the diagnosis is being made.
-Unspecified bipolar and related disorder is diagnosed when there is evidence of bipolar disorder, but the clinician does not have enough information to make a more specific diagnosis.
+Unspecified bipolar and related disorders are diagnosed when there is evidence of bipolar disorder, but the clinician does not have enough information to make a more specific diagnosis.

 A diagnosis of bipolar I disorder is made if an individual has had at least one manic episode in their lifetime.
 A diagnosis of bipolar II disorder is made if an individual has had at least one hypomanic episode and at least one major depressive episode in their lifetime.

 It is estimated that 2.6% of American adults (aged 18 or older) will experience bipolar I disorder in their lifetime, while 0.4% of American adults will experience bipolar II disorder.